VillamBarna/r6econ/README.md

 Congratulations, you're done!
 Invite the bot to your personal server and check that it works with `econ help`.

-If you run into setup errors, please contact @hiibolt on Discord.

-Do not ask me to 'set up the bot' - if you don't have the experience listed in the prerequisites, I offer access to my personal copy for a set fee.

 ## Commands:
 - ### econ list
   Lists all available names you can search for.
 It's recommended that you use item IDs instead, however.